elliott-symbiobc/collective-erp/README.md

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.com/deploy/YXAJ36?referralCode=ZNUWDi)

 Collective ERP gives you the operational backbone of a modern company — contacts, projects, financials, documents, and team tools — in a single self-hostable platform.
 No per-seat fees.
 No vendor lock-in.
 Fully open source.
+The core architecture was built by Symbio BC as an operations wrapper around their core computational biology system.
+This version of the software is built to be relatively industry-agnostic, with core functionality across typical ops segments.

 ---